TJX Companies, Inc.

 RESULTS OF OPERATIONS

-Highlights of our financial performance for fiscal 2026 include the following:
+As an overview of our financial performance, results for the quarter ended May 2, 2026 include the following:

-–Our consolidated average per store inventories, including inventory on hand at our distribution centers (which excludes inventory in transit) and excluding our e-commerce sites, were up 10% at the end of fiscal 2026 as compared to the prior year.
-Starting in the first quarter of fiscal 2026, Sierra stores are included in the consolidated average per store inventories.
+Our consolidated average per store inventories, including inventory on hand at our distribution centers (which excludes inventory in transit) and excluding our e-commerce sites, were up 7% at the end of the first quarter of fiscal 2027 compared to the first quarter of fiscal 2026.

 Operating Results as a Percentage of Net Sales